viamrobotics/docs/docs/program/SDK-as-client.md

 {{% /alert %}}

-### Connection Code Snippets
+### Code Samples

 The easiest way to get started is to navigate to your robot's page on [the Viam app](https://app.viam.com/robots), select the **CODE SAMPLE** tab, select your preferred SDK, and copy the code generated for you.

-These boilerplate connection code snippets import all of the necessary libraries and set up a client connection to your remote or local robot.
+These boilerplate code samples import all of the necessary libraries and set up a client connection to your remote or local robot.

 {{% alert title="Caution" color="caution" %}}